XESTRC-AM

-XESTRC-AM is a Mexican public radio station owned by the government of the state of Campeche.
-It broadcasts on 920 AM.
+XESTRC-AM is a Mexican public radio station owned by the government of the state of Campeche, located in southeast Mexico.
+The station broadcasts on 920 AM.

 It was founded in 1986 as XETEB-AM, a partnership station with the Instituto Mexicano de la Radio.
 IMER shed the station in 2005.

 A discontinuous permit history required a new concession to be issued for XETEB in 2016, at which time the callsign was changed to XESTRC-AM.